-Occupancy of housing shall be based on the household income of all household members over 18 years of age using the following rules:
+Occupancy of housing shall be based on the household income of all household members including earned income for members over 18 years of age and unearned income for all household members.

+Housing income eligibility uses the following rules:

 - ✓ Each single-family unit rehabilitated with KCDBG funds must be occupied by a LMI household. - ✓ If the structure contains two dwelling units, at least one unit must be occupied by a LMI household. - ✓ For properties with more than two units, at least 51% of the units must be occupied by LMI households.